anyahush/sunrise-yoga/README.md

 - Gallery

     * At the bottom of the landing page there is a gallery.
 These images are a mixture of people practicing yoga and of the studio.
 The images convey to users what it would be like if they attended and what yoga can look like.
-By showing users what the classes will look like, it encourages users to attend as it de-mystifies some of the worries about starting yoga or a new class.
+    * By showing users what the classes will look like, it encourages users to attend as it de-mystifies some of the worries about starting yoga or a new class.

 - Footer

     * The footer of the website remains the same throughout the site.
 This continuity ensures that the user can find what they are looking for quickly, creating a good user experience.
-The footer contains [Font Awesome](https://fontawesome.com/) icons for social media links to the studio's social media accounts.
+    * The footer contains [Font Awesome](https://fontawesome.com/) icons for social media links to the studio's social media accounts.
 These sites open on a seperate page when clicked.
-By having social media links easily accessible throughout the site means that users can continue to follow the studio.
+    * By having social media links easily accessible throughout the site allows users to continue to follow the studio.

 - Get Started Page

     * The second page is called Get Started and it specifically targets people who haven't done yoga before or haven't done it in a long time.
 This page includes information on starting yoga and what beginner options are available, along with supporting images.
-Having this dedicated page on starting yoga, allows new users to navigate the site easily.
+    * Having this dedicated page on starting yoga, allows new users to navigate the site easily and find desired information quickly.

 - Class Timetable

     * A table is used to display the class timetable.
 This has been amended to accordion style for smaller screens, so that users are not required to use a horizontal scroll.
-The class days, times and levels are shown, so users can decide what class they would like to attend.
+    * The class days, times and levels are shown, so users can decide what class they would like to attend.
 Information on the different styles available, cost and what to bring is also included to ensure that the user if fully informed.

 - Location Information

     * On the final page the location information of the studio and map are dislayed.
 The map helps users to visually understand where the studio is.
 The map can also be clicked on and enlarged.
-The supporting information tells users about parking and transport options.
+    * The supporting information tells users about parking and transport options.
 This practical information is important in ensuring the user is fully informed.

 - Contact Form

     * The contact form allows users to contact the studio regarding any questions, queries or issues.
 The form allows users to personalise the message, rather than predetermined options.
-The studio contact information is also provided incase a user would prefer to directly call or email the studio.
+    * The studio contact information is also provided incase a user would prefer to directly call or email the studio.

 ### **Features Left to Implement**